CALCRIM No. 1806. Theft by Embezzlement (Pen. Code, §§ 484, 503)

 • Intent to Temporarily Deprive Owner of Property Sufficient.
 People v.
 Casas

-[acknowledging general rule for larceny requires intent to permanently deprive
+general rule for larceny requires intent to permanently deprive owner of property,

 LESSER INCLUDED OFFENSES